 First impressions tend to last a long time.
 Ensure the initial impression of the new hire about the organization is a good one.
 Send him a personalized note on the day of joining.
 Welcome him on day one with a gift or hamper to make him feel special.
 A welcome video message from the CEO or manager would help a great deal in the new hire’s integration into the company culture.

 It’s vital that the new hires feel they are a part of the team to which they are hired.
 The team members should connect with them, build relationships, address their concerns, and handhold them in the initial few days.
 Creating necessary connections will have an impact on performance and productivity.
 Schedule a virtual meeting with senior staff to ensure the new hire is on the right track and has a correct understanding of organizational goals.

 Provide secure access and share login credentials to tools and applications that are needed for new hires to perform their job.
 Train them on how to handle these tools such as project management tools or networking tools.
 By training new remote employees on how to use and manage job-related tools, their growth can be fast-tracked and they start being productive faster.
 Start with sharing a guide that explains how each tool is to be used, navigated, and managed.

-Set KPA’s, KRA’s, short term and long term goals for each new hire so that they know what is expected of them.
+Set KPIs, KRA’s, and short-term and long-term goals for each new hire so that they know what is expected of them.
 Giving the new hires a clear understanding of their duties and responsibilities lays the foundation for the new hire’s success.
 The business and the new hire should be on the same page on Organizational objectives, norms, values, and individual and team goals.
-The company should also implement and monitor these goals with set time frames for evaluation, reviews, milestones and take corrective action where necessary.
+The company should also implement and monitor these goals with set time frames for evaluation, reviews, and milestones and take corrective action where necessary.

-Double-check that the remote employees have understood their role, tasks, and the tools they’ll use at work correctly.
+Double-check that the remote employees have understood their roles, tasks, and the tools they’ll use at work correctly.
 Detail upcoming projects, and share access to the employee portal.